akku1139/DPub/README.md

 # DPub

-Activity Pub Framework for Deno
+Activity Pub Framework for Deno and Hono